Steps to a Credential

 - U.S. Constitution requirement (course or exam)

-- Verification of subject-matter competency (CSET exam or completion of a state-approved subject-matter program; note: once students pass a subtest of the CSET, they do not have to take that subtest again as long as they use the score to earn certification within 10 years of the test date on which it was achieved)
+- Verification of subject-matter competency (CSET exam or completion of a state-approved subject-matter program; note: passing examination or subtest scores must be used for certification purposes within 10 years of the individual test date.)

 - Verification of tuberculosis clearance

 - Continuing verification from instructors of positive dispositions characteristic of the teaching profession (emotional stability, strong interpersonal relations, good mental and physical health, and other character standards listed on the application)

 - Receipt of favorable results of Certificate of Clearance (note: candidates must report any changes in character standings, including unresolved issues with the law and/or the California Commission on Teacher Credentialing (CTC), to their credential analyst; failure to do so may result in expulsion from the program)